1929 in film

-The following is an overview of 1929 in film, including significant events, a list of films released and notable births and deaths.
+This is an overview of 1929 in film, including significant events, a list of films released and notable births and deaths.

 Top-grossing films (U.S.)

 The top ten 1929 released films by box office gross in North America are as follows:

 Events

 The days of the silent film are numbered.
 A mad scramble to provide synchronized sound is on.